 Earn 10,000 Venture Miles Each Year You Renew Your Card

 Right now, you can earn 75,000 miles in your first year with the card after spending $4,000 in the first three months of membership.
-Since you earn at least 2x Venture miles on every dollar you spend, you end up with somewhere around 83,000 miles after you meet the spending requirement.
+There is even an offer to get 90,000 miles for the same spending requirement by using a personal referral link.

-That's huge.
 But what about in year two and beyond?

-These 10,000 miles are worth a minimum of $100 if used to cover travel purchases with miles, or even through Capital One Travel.
+These 10,000 miles are worth a minimum of $100 if used to cover travel purchases with miles or even through Capital One Travel.
 But you can likely get much more value out of them by using the stable of Capital One transfer partners.

 Related Reading: 9 Unique Ways to Use Capital One Miles for Travel